 - Yasmin: “Other possible mechanisms may include cervical mucus changes that inhibit sperm penetration and endometrial changes that reduce the likelihood of implantation” [“Highlights of Prescribing Information.”
 Bayer HealthCare Pharmaceuticals Inc. 12.1, “Mechanism of Action,” April 2012].

-Abortifacients use a powerful group of chemicals called steroids and synthetic progestogens and progestins.
-The use of such powerful chemicals which are foreign to the body inevitably leads to a large number of side effects.
-An examination of the patient information pamphlets for the above abortifacients reveals that they cause a variety of more than eighty side effects depending upon the method, from the serious (paralysis, toxic shock syndrome, ectopic pregnancy, stroke and heart attack) to less serious (hypertension, anemia and varicose veins).
+The patient information pamphlets for the above abortifacients reveal that they cause a variety of more than 80 side effects depending upon the method, from the serious (paralysis, toxic shock syndrome, ectopic pregnancy, stroke and heart attack) to less serious (hypertension, anemia and varicose veins).
+These side effects come from a powerful group of chemicals called steroids and synthetic progestogens and progestins.
+The use of such powerful chemicals which are foreign to the body, in addition to killing the child, inevitably leads to a large number of side effects.

 Public Health Service leaflet No. 1066, United States Department of Health, Education and Welfare [HEW], 1963, page 27.